Grafrajohn/GrahamArt/_posts/2020-03-13-visit-to-york.markdown

 ![Message of hope in York Minster](https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1584212384/blog/DCE135B2-C974-4404-BEC4-E3AD1E54190E.jpg){:.img-fluid}

 At a time of stress and tension caused by the CoronaVirus pandemic, the Minster featured an art installation which speaks for itself.
 As the pandemic worsens we all have a lot to hope for.

+I first published this post on 14th March the situation with the pandemic has worsened.
+Keep safe!

 ![Anglo-Saxon crving in York](https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1584718341/blog/DSC_0261.jpg){:.img-fluid}

-This carving is from the Anglo-Saxon era and shows how the original site of York Minster was a missionary church to bring the Christian faith to the Anglo Saxons.
+This carving is from the Anglo-Saxon era and shows how the original site of York Minster was a missionary church to bring the Christian faith to the Anglo-Saxons.
 One is tempted to say 'Well good luck with that', but the missionaries did succeed eventually.
+The Anglo-Saxons became devoutly religious and their kings, such as King Aethelberct, became evangelists for Christinaity.

 ![Viking carving in York](https://res.cloudinary.com/dtn9ari2r/image/upload/v1584718343/blog/DSC_0262.jpg){:.img-fluid}